Lawliar/logseq-database/techniques/vscode.md

 Said these, just open File->Preferences->Settings, and add folder you want to exclude when searching Remember to specify whether this setting is applied to the user or one specific workspace.

+For the current workspace though, you can just type down the folders you want to exluce at the search sidebar.
+It will survive even you close that editor(did not see any conf written into .vscode though, not sure how this works)